dtcenter/METplotpy/docs/Users_Guide/fv3_physics.rst

 combined change due to all physics parameterizations and dynamics tendencies.
 One can plot a single tendency component at multiple pressure levels or plot all tendency components at a single pressure level.
-Plan views (horizontal cross sections), vertical profiles, and difference plots are also available.
+Plan views (horizontal cross sections), vertical profiles, and vertical cross sections are also available.

 Required Packages:
 ==================